 is a 100% online accredited program that will allow you to obtain your Texas

 teaching certification right from your home computer at your own pace.

 There are several special promotions currently being offered by WCACP so you can get certified to teach at one of the local school districts, TEA recognized private schools, or charter schools anywhere in Texas at an affordable rate.

 WCACP works closely with local school districts all over Texas to help find teaching jobs for candidates enrolled in the program.
 Our candidate search database gives principals and HR Directors a listing of all highly qualified teaching candidates in the program.

-The hiring for the 2013-2014 school year is forecast to be strong.
+The hiring for the 2014-2015 school year is already going stronger than ever.
 The Texas legislature is restoring roughly 4 billion back to local school districts during the next two school years.
 This will allow local districts to ramp up hiring for the upcoming school year.

 Field Experience Options

 You will have the option to complete a one-year teaching internship or a 12 week clinical teaching assignment in order to become certified in the state of Texas.
 Either route will allow you to complete the alternative certification program and become a successful classroom teacher so you can teach anywhere in the state of Texas..

 Internship: Is a paid teaching position that will last for approximately one year.
 Already have a job offer for the fall or are you already classroom teacher needing certification?
 If so, check out the job offer discount that is currently being offered.